lazyxeon/Genesis-Code-Protocol/Documents/A Documents Readme.md

 - *AI ChatGPT* and *Claude* critical analyses of V45.6D, V46, V47, V48 and V49 editions – highlight strengths and weaknesses of earlier releases.
 - *AI Grok* critiques of V45.6D through V49.
 - A new analysis of the V49 Flagship edition remains relevant but note that V50 addresses many of the identified gaps.
+- A NinjaAI Repo Analysis: A comprehensive analysis report of the Genesis Code Protocol (GCP) repository, documenting the framework's capabilities, implementation quality, and repository integrity.
+The report provides an executive summary and detailed analysis of GCP's AI-native invention orchestration system.

 ## Contribution Templates & Policies